 Column I shows the stop loss setting.
 If a person is long, the stop loss will trail the stock up as the stock climbs.
-If a computation is equal to or less than the previous calculation, the corresponding cell will be balnk.
 New stop loss settings will appear only if they are higher than the previous stop loss setting.
 This makes the output less confusing than if every computation were displayed.
 The latest stop loss showing will be the highest stop loss since the first date of data.
 The same thing is true for short positions, but in reverse.
 That is, if you are short a position, the result of the latest calculation will show only if it is lower than the lowest stop loss before that calculation.
 To clarify, if the stop loss has not risen for 5 days, the last stop loss showing will be the one computed 6 days ago.
 That way, you don't have to search through all the computed stop losses to find the highest one.
 It will be the last one showing.
 The old stop loss will still show, but the last one showing will always be the latest and highest (or latest and lowest if calculations are for a short position) .

 Sometimes a person will want to see the actual True Range calculations.
 To do this, he would enter the number "1" in cell D-4 and the number "1" in cell F-5.
 The entry "1" tells the program to display the True Range.
 The number 1 is entered for the "Multiplier" so that the program will display the basic True Range.
 If you want to see 1.5 times the True Range, you would enter 1.5 in cell D-4.
 If you delete the entry in cell F-5, the data displayed in column "G" will vanish.

 ATR Stops employs thousands of equations to make calculations whenever data is changed, and many of these are dependent on the output of other equations.
 All equations are recalculated even if a change modifies the output of only one equation.
-Depending on the speed of your system, the recalculation could conceivabley take up to 2 minutes, but for most systems, a recalculation will not take nearly that long.
 However, instead of making the user wait for calculations to finish every time data is entered or changed in a cell, ATR Stops will not recalculate until the user presses the f-9 key.
 Then, all calculations will be completed at the same time.
 To save time and to work more efficiently, we recommend that users make all entries and changes for all stocks before pressing the f-9 key.
 Some computers require the user to press the "fn" key while pressing the f-9 key.

-This is the top left portion of ATR Stops.
+The above is an image of the top left portion of ATR Stops.
 ATR Stops will not function until you do four things.

 4. Press the f-9 key.
 Instead of numbers in columns G and I, you will see "#VALUE!" until you press the f-9 key.
 Wait until the "#VALUE!" alerts disappear or convert to numbers.
-The program will not function correctly unless you enter the current date and unless you enable the data connection.
-The program will want to connect to StockDisciplines.com regularly whenever it is open to make sure it has updated information.
+If the "#VALUE!" alerts do not disappear or convert to numbers, press the "Ctrl" key, the "Alt" key, and the F5 key (all three together).
+Then, press the F9 key again.

 The four "Operational Codes" are interdependent, so you could think of them as a single complex 60-digit code that controls various operations.
 Modifying a single digit in any of them can cause subtle changes for certain combinations of settings or shut the program down entirely.
 In other words, do not tamper with the codes we provide, because altering them in any way could make the program unreliable.
 That is, corruptions can occur in output that are not obvious (stop losses generated could be quite wrong relative to the volatility of the security being tracked).
-In the first image above, the bogus code "999-999-999-999-999" is entered in each code location simply for illustration purposes.
+The codes we provide have dashes to make it easy for the user to keep his place while entering the numbers.
 When a person enters his codes, he must not enter the dashes, because they are not part of the codes.
-They are inserted by the program after the number has been entered.
+They are inserted by the program after the numbers have been entered.
 The dashes appear after entry to make it easier for a person to compare the code entered with the original when checking for accuracy.
-The numbers are given to the user with the dashes so it will be easier for the user to keep his place when entering them.
-However, the dashes must not be included by the user when entering the codes because they are not really part of the codes.

 So you can get a “feel” for how various settings affect the stop loss, we have provided a "Lab" where you can experiment to find the settings that best suit you and your investment strategy.
 We suggest that you spend a little time conducting experiments here before you use ATR Stops to track real positions.
 Your tolerance for risk and your preferred investment time-horizon will have a big impact on the settings you use.
 For example, if your goal is to capture most of a 1-month move, your stops will be much closer to the current stock price than if your goal is to capture most of a 6-month move.
 The potentially much greater returns of shorter-term investing come at the cost of greater trading activity.
 Longer-term investing will generally require less trading activity and allow more downside volatility (greater risk).
 The trade-off in using this more “relaxed” approach is the high liklihood of a significantly smaller return.
 We searched for stock charts to use in the "Lab" that have sufficient twists, turns, and trends to enable you to evaluate different combinations of settings.
 You can get to the lab quickly by clicking on "LAB" in the yellow box at the top.
 We have provided five charts in the lab and arranged them vertically.
 You can see more than 5 years of charted price action by scrolling down.

-You must have Excel 2003 (or later) installed on your computer, and be able to open an Excel spreadsheet with macros in order to use Stops.
-To test your system, click on one of the following links.
-It will enable you to download a small Excel spreadsheet with a macro (Stops has a few macros).
-If you can enter a number and cause the macro to work and the spreadsheet to recalculate, then you should have no trouble using Stops on your system (unless you have a Linux or Apple system, and those may or may not work depending on configuration).
-Test for Excel 2003 .
-If you have Excel 2007 or later, take the following test Test for Excel 2007 & Later If your system failed the test, you may get some help by going to Macro Help .
+You must have Excel 2007 (or later) installed on your computer, and be able to open an Excel spreadsheet with macros in order to use ATR Stops.
+To test your system, click on the following link.
+It will enable you to download a file with a macro (ATR Stops has a few macros).
+If you can enter a number and cause the macro to work and the file to recalculate, then you should have no trouble using Stops on your system (unless you have a Linux or Apple system, and those may or may not work depending on configuration).

 Ordering and The License Agreement